itsmesonia/bookdoctor/README.md

 #### 🔥 Visit the site here → [Bookdoctor](https://book-doctor.herokuapp.com/) 🔥

-#### We've created a couple testing accouns for you to test (Please don't delete these test accounts...)
+#### We've created a couple testing accounts for you to test (Please don't delete these test accounts...)

 | **Patient**    | Details         |
 | ----------- | ----------- |